-Making extra payments can help you boost your super and may help you enjoy a more comfortable retirement.
+Making extra super contributions from your after-tax pay (your take home salary) can help you boost your super and may help you enjoy a more comfortable retirement.

 What are the benefits?

-Making personal (voluntary) contributions on top of employer contributions can make a difference to your lifestyle in retirement.
+Making personal (voluntary) contributions on top of employer contributions can make a big difference to your lifestyle in retirement.
+Many people make after-tax contributions once they have reached their yearly concessional contributions limit (see personal pre-tax contributions for details).

-There are limits to the amount of after-tax (non-concessional) contributions you can make.
+There are limits to the amount of after-tax contributions you can make into your super.
 You can contribute:

 up to $100,000 each financial year, or